A second-order generalization of TC and DC kernels: Introduction

-The aim of this paper is introduce a second-order generalization of the TC and DC kernel exploiting the filter-based approach proposed in \cite{marconato2017filter}.
-These extensions induces more smoothness than TC and DC, respectively.
-Moreover, their inverse is pentadiagonal, they admit a closed form expression for the Cholesky of its inverse matrix and determinant.
-Moreover, these second-order extensions coincide with the maximum entropy solution of a band extension problem, respectively.
+The aim of this paper is to introduce a second-order generalization of the TC and DC kernel exploiting the filter-based approach proposed in \cite{marconato2017filter}.
+These extensions induce more smoothness than TC and DC, respectively.
+We also introduce a generalized-correlated kernel which incorporates the DC, TC kernels and their second order extensions.
+Moreover, we show that they admit a closed form expression for the Cholesky of its inverse matrix.
+Thus, these kernels allow to design an efficient algorithm for the search of the optimal hyperparameters.
 It is worth noting that SS is the second-order extension of the TC kernel derived in the continuous time.
 In contrast, the extension that we propose here is derived in the discrete time.
-Numerical experiments showed that the new second-oder TC kernel represents a good alternative to SS in terms of estimation performance.
+Numerical experiments showed that the new second-oder TC kernel represents an attractive alternative to SS because it leads to an estimation algorithm which outperforms the one using SS (even in the case that the computation of the Cholesky factorization of the kernel exploits the fact that SS is extended 2-semiseparable) in terms of computational complexity, while the second-order TC and SS are similar in terms of estimation performance.
 This idea can be also used to higher order extensions and also to generalize the high frequency kernel proposed in \cite{6160606}.
-Interestingly, all these new kernels are exponentially convex local stationary (ECLS) \citep{chen2015kernel1,ZORZI2018125}.
+Interestingly, all these new kernels are exponentially convex local stationary (ECLS), \cite{CHEN2018109,ZORZI2018125}.
 Such a property allows to easily understand the frequency properties of their stationary parts.

 The outline of the paper is as follows.
 In Section \ref{sec_PEM} we briefly review the kernel-based PEM method as well as the TC, DC and SS kernels.
 Section \ref{sec_TC2} introduces the second-order extension for the TC kernel, while Section \ref{sec_DC2} the one for the DC kernel.
-In Section \ref{sec_ME} we show the maximum entropy properties of these new kernels.
+In Section \ref{sec_GC} we introduce the generalized-correlation kernel.
+In Section \ref{sec_ME} we derive the closed form expressions for these kernels.
 In Section \ref{sec_high} we extend this idea to higher order generalizations.
 In Section \ref{sec_freq} we show that these kernels are ECLS and we analyze the stationary part of these kernels in the frequency domain.
-Some numerical experiments are provided in Section \ref{sec_sim}.
 Finally, we draw the conclusions in Section \ref{sec_conc}.